 It will come as no surprise that the single most effective strategy for preventing a catastrophic head injury on your bike is to wear a helmet.
 While they are not 100% effective at preventing concussion, the Centers for Disease Control (CDC) estimates that wearing a helmet reduces your risk of head injury by almost 70%.

 If you believe you have sustained a concussion due to negligence on the part of another driver, poorly designed or implemented signage, or inadequately maintained pavement, Pennsylvania motorcycle accident attorney Lee D. Gaber can help.
-Call 1-888-292-5352 (1-888-cycle-law) today to schedule free consultation.
+Call 888-292-5352 (888-cycle-law) today for a free consultation.